SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 The hardware supports increasing the resolution of analogRead() to the limit of the hardware's native resolution (10 or 12 bits); Additionally, we provide automatic oversampling and decimation up to the limit of what can be gathered using the accumulation feature allowing up to 15 bits of resolution (17 on future Ex-series); this is exposed through the `analogReadEnh()` function detailed below.

 ## ADC Sampling Speed
 DxCore takes advantage of the improvements in the ADC on the newer AVR parts to improve the speed of analogRead() by more than a factor of three over classic AVRs.
-The ADC clock which was - on the classic AVRs - constrained to the range 50-200kHz - can be cranked up as high as 2 MHz (more on Ex-series) at full resolution!
-We use use 1.0 to 1.5 MHz depending on the system clock.
-To compensate for the faster ADC clock, we extend the sampling period from the default of 2 ADC clock cycles to 16 - providing approximately the same sampling period as on classic AVRs (which is probably a conservative decision).
-See below for more information.
+The ADC clock which was - on the classic AVRs - constrained to the range 50-200kHz - can be cranked up as high as 2 MHz (up to 3 MHz with internal ref, twice that on external of Vdd referenc at full resolution.
+We use use 1.0 to 1.5 MHz on Dx, and will target 2-2.5 by default on EA unless someone provides information that shuggests I shouldn't.
+To compensate for the faster ADC clock, we extend the sampling period so it ends up with a similar sampling period to classic AVRs, while still being sgnoificant;y faster.
+On the 2-series, we'll  aim a bit lower with the sample duration as wecan actually calculate some numbers

 ## ADC Function Reference
 This core includes the following ADC-related functions.
 Out of the box, analogRead() is intended to be directly compatible with the standard Arduino implementation.
 Additional functions are provided to use the advanced functionality of these parts and further tune the ADC to your application.

+### getAnalogReference() and getDACReference()
+These return the numbers listes in the reference table at the top as a `uint8_t`

 ### analogRead(pin)
 The standard analogRead().
 Single-ended, and resolution set by analogReadResolution(), default 10 for compatibility.
 Negative return values indicate an error that we were not able to detect at compile time.
 Return type is a 16-bit signed integer (`int` or `int16_t`).